JordanRL/operator-overloads-in-php/README.md

 $z = $y + 3; // $x == 14, $y == 14, $z == 14 ($y and $z are references to $x)
 ```

-So this is the first rule of operator overloads: you cannot implement them immutably.
+So this is the first rule of operator overloads: you cannot implement them mutably.
 That means that you cannot have *any* lines in the operator method that look like `$this->property = 'somevalue'`.

 The exceptions to this rule should be extremely rare, and should require a great deal of care.
 If you think you have an exception, you probably don't.
 Don't violate this rule, people will hate your code for it.